sean-gugler/DeathmazeFairPlay/docs/README.md

 *A fan mod by Sean Gugler*

 You can play online right now:
-1. Download `deathmaze.dsk` from https://github.com/sean-gugler/DeathmazeFairPlay/releases
+1. Download `deathmaze.dsk` from <https://github.com/sean-gugler/DeathmazeFairPlay/releases>
-2. Visit https://www.scullinsteel.com/apple2/ and click the "open folder" icon (tip: F2 toggles full-screen)
+2. Visit <https://www.scullinsteel.com/apple2/> and click the "open folder" icon (tip: F2 toggles full-screen)

 When the disk boots, choose option 4 to play the Fair Play edition.

+## Hints

+Stuck?
+Try the self-guided, minimal-spoiler [hint](https://sean-gugler.github.io/DeathmazeFairPlay/hints.html) page.

 # About the game